GideokKim/Bazel-Hands-On/stage01/README.md

 # Stage 01

-This showcases how to build a single file to create a runnable application.
+It shows how to build a single file to produce an executable application.

 ## Getting started